ricardoom/dominotrono/content/custom/wd.md

 {{< section_header level="4" text="Curriculex Interactive Lecture" >}}
   {{< copy_wrapper
       class="details-grid__twentyWords copy-block__left" >}}
-      Lastly, another component to my explorations was to investigate an in-class lecture feature, taking traditional presentation decks to another level.
-Designed to go beyond static images and diagrams the "Interactive Lecture" feature allowed for pre and post-class coursework to be tightly coupled to a pre-composed yet customizable lecture, rich with interactive components, strong visuals and, in the case of remote learning scenarios, group and private chat functionality allowing a new range of discourse between instructors and students.
+      Another significant aspect of my work was the development of an in-class lecture feature that takes traditional presentation decks to a new level.
+The 'Interactive Lecture' feature, designed to surpass static images and diagrams, allows for pre and post-class coursework tightly integrated with a pre-composed yet customizable lecture.

     {{< /copy_wrapper >}}